benjaminingreens/org/README.md

 - If someone clones an org repo, or a portion of it, org may not be initialised.
 User has to be careful.
 Could push invalid changes to server.
 Think about mitigation of this.
 - Ensure server-side logic is secure.
 There are a few places where things feel a bit risky.
 - Org auto-open item is an issue when using on mobile. can’t open apps from terminal in the same way i don’t think

-- ~~current issue: when installing from aur, aur cannot install some python packages without pip. this requires a virtual env to be part of the installation process, so i have added creation of one to main. when org init is run, packages need to be installed into this venv. but switching to installing things into and running things from a venv clien-side has proven difficult, and i have broken a few things in trying to switch to this installation infrastructure. working on fixing it now~~
-- org now runs out of a venv in the initialised folder - but if org removed globally, venv doesn't work - maybe an issue, maybe not
-- does org running from a venv affect mobile?
-- need a mechanism for updating venv when whole package is updated
-- requirements.txt and others not being pulled into site packages
-- during install i had to enter sudo password? shouldn't happen

-- am in the process of removing dependencies so i don't have to do all this venv stuff